stepas-toliautas/enccs-instructor-training/content/interactive-teaching.md

 **Any questions?**

-A well-intended move that can go wrong is the call for questions.
-An instructor may accidentally dismiss learner confusion by asking for questions in a way that reveals that they do not actually expect that anyone will have them.
+Instructor may accidentally dismiss learner confusion by asking for questions in a way that reveals that they do not actually expect that anyone will have them.
 Instead of asking "Does anyone have any questions?" and then quickly moving on, consider asking instead "What questions do you have?" and leaving a good pause for consideration.
 This establishes an expectation that people will, indeed, have questions, and